TrashPandaCode/reports/ia-final/main.typ

 When designing the foundation for our documentation system, one of the first and most important architectural decisions we had to make was choosing the format in which the documentation content would be written and maintained.
 One option was to use plain HTML or JSX components.
 This approach would have offered the most flexibility in terms of layout and structure, as we would have been able to build custom pages using the full featureset of React.
 However, this flexibility would have come at a significant cost: increased complexity, a large amount of repetitive boilerplate code, and a higher barrier of entry for contributors, especially for those with limited technical experience.

-Instead, we opted for a more structured and user-friendly solution by using Markdown, and eventually transitioning to MDX.
+Instead, we opted for a more structured and maintainable solution by using Markdown, and eventually transitioning to MDX.
 Markdown is a lightweight markup language that allows authors to format text using a simple and intuitive syntax.
 It is widely used in technical and non-technical communities alike due to its readability and ease of use.
 By choosing Markdown, we enabled a workflow where contributors can focus on the content itself without needing to understand complex HTML structures or React component logic.
 This significantly lowers the barrier to entry for writing and maintaining documentation, which is especially beneficial in educational or collaborative projects where content authors may not have a background in software development.

 Later in the development process, we transitioned from pure Markdown to MDX, a powerful extension of Markdown that supports embedding React components directly within the document.
 This allows us to combine the simplicity of Markdown with the interactivity of modern web applications.
 Using MDX, we were able to build dynamic and interactive documentation pages—for example, by embedding live previews of the nodes and their configurations directly within the documentation for each node type.
 This makes the documentation not only more informative but also more engaging and effective.